ahotchkin/ahotchkin.github.io/_posts/2021-02-08-sessions_and_cookies_and_javascript_oh_my_-_a_tutorial_series.markdown

 Did you make all the necessary updates to your SignUp component?
 If so, you should be able to sign up for a new account!

 Now, this is by no means perfect.
-Next week we’ll work on cleaning up a few things.
-I’m thinking we’ll refactor our form into its own component and render it in our SignUp and Login components to avoid so much repeated code.
-We also may want to consider using serializers in our API to avoid exposing users’ passwords, because right now that information is definitely vulnerable.
-Once we tie up a few loose ends, our sign up and login functionality will be in a really good place.
+Next week we’ll look at using serializers in our API to avoid exposing users’ passwords, because right now that information is definitely vulnerable.
+And we don’t want that!
 As always, great work today!
 See you next week.

 #### Sources: